Which of the following methods can be used to correct inventorship in an issued patent?

 Prepare for the USPTO Patent Bar Exam with comprehensive quizzes and multiple-choice questions that include hints and thorough explanations.
 Enhance your understanding and confidently tackle the exam!

-The method of correcting inventorship in an issued patent is through a Certificate of Correction.
-This process is governed by specific provisions under the Patent Act, which allows for the correction of errors in the patent document, including errors related to inventorship.
+The correct method to address the correction of inventorship in an issued patent is through a Certificate of Correction.
+This process is specifically designed to amend minor errors in a patent, including those related to inventorship.

 Subscribe